Struggling to get interviews?

 - Highlight key skills relevant to your target role

 In your work experience section, list your job titles from most to least recent.
-Under each entry, include 3-5 bullet points that showcase your strengths.
+Under each entry, include 3-5 bullet points that show your strengths.

 Include quantifiable metrics wherever possible.
-Hiring managers look for evidence that you’ll be an effective employee, not just a list of previous job duties.
+Employers look for evidence that you’ll be an effective employee, not just a list of previous job duties.

-If you’re applying from abroad it’s especially important to have a compelling application to be able to compete with American candidates, because bringing in foreign talent is more complicated than hiring someone locally.
+Having a compelling application is especially important when applying from abroad, as bringing in foreign talent is more complicated than hiring someone locally.

 WORK EXPERIENCE